 are performers seeking accreditation via the Institute’s School of Music, or whose

 teachers are seeking an independent assessment for a candidate.

 All applicants are to record a video that includes all the required content.
 Each performance must be recorded in one take (e.g., one movement or 1 song at a time, etc.), with no editing permitted (candidates should select the best of several takes).

 Video Performance Requirements:

-Video presentations are to be sent via YouTube (files need to be converted to MP4 before uploading).
+Video presentations are to be sent via a private or public YouTube link.
+Links are to be provided for examination purposes.

 Candidates may also perform an additional piece on a minor instrument adding further weight to the overall performance.

 Analytical and interpretative skills are to be evidenced throughout the candidate’s performance; including, if applicable, the candidate’s own composition(s), cadenza(s), arranging and/or re-working of the compositions presented.

 No time limits apply to any level of examination.
 Examiners will select various sections for assessment or listen to the whole presentation at their discretion.